jiri-otoupal/abst/README.md

 ## How to set up

-* Use `abst config fill {context}` to fill your credentials for usage, you can find all the credentials on cloud provider site, leave context empty if you want to fill default
+* Use `abst ctx fill {context}` to fill your credentials for usage, you can find all the credentials on cloud provider site, leave context empty if you want to fill default
-* Use `abst generate {context}` to generate default config for context, leave context empty if you want to generate to default
+* Use `abst ctx generate {context}` to generate default config for context, leave context empty if you want to generate to default